sheldonldev/doc/working-env/vim-based-workspace/nvim-for-programming.md

 # Nvim for Programming

-- All the settings in this artical based on [Nvim Basic Setup](https://doc.sheldonl.dev/working-env/vim-based-workspace/nvim-basic-setup);
+- All the settings in this article based on [Nvim Basic Setup](https://doc.sheldonl.dev/working-env/vim-based-workspace/nvim-basic-setup);

 - Complete configurations and features are kept on GitHub: